RN Jobs in Rio Rancho, NM

 Lovelace Health System

-Overview You may be eligible for a sign-on bonus of up to $20,000.
-You may also be eligible for relocation assistance.
-Join our team as a night shift, full-time, Cardiac Progressive Care Unit (PCU) RN in Albuquerque, NM.
-Why Join Us?
-Thrive in a People-First Environment and Make Healthcare Better Thrive: We empower our team with career growth opportunities, tuition assistance, and resources that support your wellness, education, and financial well-being.
-People-First: We prioritize your well-being with paid time off, comprehensive health benefits, and a supportive, inclusive culture where you are valued and cared for.
+Overview Join our team as a day shift, PRN, Case Management Acute Care Clinical Case Manager Registered Nurse in Albuquerque, NM.
+You may be eligible for a sign on bonus for up to $10,000.
+You may also be eligible for relocation assistance. (if applicable) Why Join Us?
+Thrive in a People-First Environment and Make Healthcare Better Thrive: We empower our team with career growth opportunities and resources that support your wellness, education, and financial well-being.
+People-First: We prioritize your well-being with a supportive, inclusive culture where you are valued and cared for.
 Make Healthcare Better: We use advanced technology to support our team and enhance patient care.
-Get to Know Your Team: Heart Hospital of New Mexico at Lovelace Medical Center is New Mexico’s only hospital dedicated exclusively to cardiovascular care, including the state’s only facility performing left ventricular aortic device (LVAD) implant and a state-of-the-art hybrid operating room.
-Responsibilities The Registered Nurse is responsible and accountable for the practice of Professional Nursing, to include patient care and staff management assigned to the RN in his/her charge.
-May serve in the role of Charge Nurse and is accountable for professional practice.
-Adheres to policies and procedures and regulations to ensure compliance and patient safety.
-Qualifications Job Requirements: Associate’s Degree or Diploma of Nursing Valid NM Nursing license or NM compact license (within 90 days of hire) BLS certification must be obtained within 14 days of hire or transfer into the role and prior to providing direct patient care.
-DEPARTMENT MAY ALSO REQUIRE ACLS and or PALS Preferred Job Requirements: Bachelor’s Degree in Nursing.
-2 years of experience in a specialty 2 years of general nursing experience.
+Get to Know Your Team: Lovelace Westside Hospital provides care to Albuquerque’s Westside and Rio Rancho, including a 24-hour emergency department and a wide range of inpatient and outpatient surgical capabilities such as Ear Nose and Throat (ENT), bariatric and orthopedic service lines.
+Responsibilities The Clinical Case Manager assesses the social, psychosocial, cultural, environmental and financial situations concerning the patient and family.
+He/she is a patient/family advocate, promoting rights and dignity and striving to involve the patient/family in aspects of care as appropriate.
+The Clinical Case Manager also facilitates the acute, rehabilitative, and long-term discharge processes to provide for an optimal age-specific continuum of care for the populations listed below.
+Qualifications Job Requirements: BS or BA in Social Work or Associate's Degree in Nursing or Diploma in Nursing.
+Social Worker: Medical Social Worker, Licensed Clinical Social Worker preferred.
+Must have current license as Social Worker from New Mexico Board of Social Work Examiners, and basic life support certification.
+Registered Nurse: Valid NM Nursing license or NM compact license (within 90 days of hire) BLS certification must be obtained within 14 days of hire or transfer into the role and prior to providing direct patient care.
+HIRING DEPARTMENT MAY ALSO REQUIRE ACLS and or PALS.
+Preferred Job Requirements: Master’s Degree in Social Work or Bachelor’s Degree in Nursing Two years of medical social worker or RN Case Manager experience CCM or ACM

 Lovelace Health System